rohirrimsride/Technically-Speaking/README.md

   # Technically Speaking

   ## Description
   Technically Speaking is in the process of a directional shift.
 It currently serves as a tech blog for users to post tech/coding related thoughts to share with other users.
 However, to make this more useful to myself and hopefully others, I plan to pivot toward it being more of a vault for storing tech articles that I've found helpful and want to come back to, along with a short description or thoughts related to the content of the article.
+Eventually I'm hoping to turn it into an installable app using Deta Space to host it.

   ## Table of Contents
   - [Installation](#installation)